 Judy Bartkowiak is the author of Secrets of Success in Brand Licensing and Learn Market Research in a Week.
 She runs Kids Brands Europe a specialist kids market research agency.
 Contact Judy on 01628 660618 or email email@example.com

 Neuro Linguistic Programming is a way of life, a new way of thinking that at first may be a bit ‘clunky’ but as you develop the skills and use them daily you will soon do it without realising.
 The changes will become automatic and subconscious as you make the transition from unconscious incompetence to unconscious competence.
+You have probably already been applying NLP in your life so the concepts won’t be new but by going over them with fresh eyes and ears as a parent, foster carer, teacher or social worker you will find new applications and different ways of using them.

 There are many NLP courses and many offer you the world, they promise to make you wealthy or slim, successful, powerful and so on.
 My courses don’t promise this.
-My ambition is to train you in NLP so that you will be a calmer happier parent, be a good role model for your kids and have the skills to share them with others.

 Neuro is how we think.
 This is based on our experiences of life, our upbringing, culture, age and those we’ve grown up with.
 Many people think that this can’t be changed but let me assure you that it can be.
 Not only that.
 It will be.
 As you start to question some of the beliefs you hold and challenge them you will find yourself replacing them with a new and grown up way of thinking that will give you permission to do some of those things you thought you couldn’t do before.
 You’ll still be YOU so don’t worry that you’ll lose the best bits.
 It’s those limiting beliefs that we’ll work on; the beliefs that hold you back from being the parent you want to be.